zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![The Function App Name value is highlighted in the output of the command above.](media/azure-cloud-shell-az-functionapp-list.png "Azure Cloud Shell")

-6. For the next command, you will need the URL of your `policies` container and the `SAS token` values you added to your text editor previously.
+6. For the next command, you need the URL of your `policies` container and the `SAS token` values you added to your text editor previously.
 Replace the tokenized values in the following command, and then run it from the Azure Cloud Shell command prompt.

     - `<your-function-app-name>`: Replace with your Function App name, which you copied in the previous step.
     - `<your-resource-group-name>`: Replace with your resource group name.